 Fri Oct 18 11:05:04 2011 Info: Message finished MID 346564 done

+[[Author: Changed a few of the single quotes above to "straight" ones, as needed in code.
+Kezia]]

+AR: Thx.
+I wish Word wouldn’t insert them automatically

-Because Mongo allows incremental schema build out, you can use that feature to create records for each message (MID) as you parse the log file then add fields as you go, ending up with a final, complete database and an idea of what a complete per-record schema might look like.
-The Mongo entry for the above record could look like:
+Because Mongo allows incremental schema build out, you can use that feature to create records for each message (MID) as you parse the log file.
+You can then add fields as you go, ending up with a final, complete database and an idea of how a complete per-record schema might look.
+The Mongo entry for the previous record could look like the one found in Listing 8-8.

+# Listing 8-8

+# Example of an IronPort log file translated to JSON via MongoDB

 {

 mid : "346564",